HFrajacomo/Draconic-Revolution/Game Details/World_Generation.md

 This right here is the visual representation of a 2-dimensional Perlin Noise function.
 Pretty neat, right?
 But what does it do?

 Perlin Noise is a considerably fast and smooth noise function, very suitable to the task of generating heightmaps.
 Imagine that we are sampling a pixel in that image everytime we call our custom *Random()* function.
-If the pixel we picked is darker, it's value is closer to height 0.
-If it's brighter, then it's closer to height 255.
+If the pixel we picked is darker, its value is closer to height 0.
+If it's brighter, then its closer to height 255.
 All we have to do now, is to use the Chunk coordinates and World Seed in our custom *Random()* function to offset the Perlin Noise just enough to get an interesting heightmap curve.

 ## Noise Maps
 Okay, we have procedurally generated numbers now.
 What is next?